Bugster project dashboard showing testing statistics and next steps

-This quickstart guide shows you how to set up Bugster CLI, create and run your first AI-powered tests in minutes.
+This quickstart guide shows you how to set up Bugster CLI and create your first AI-powered tests in minutes.
+After you complete this guide, you will have automated tests running against your web application and integrated with your GitHub workflow.

-Prerequisites: Before you begin, create a Bugster account and ensure you have a Next.js project ready.
+Prerequisites: Before you begin, ensure you have:

 Install Bugster CLI